goloxy/ansible-role-gitlab/README.md

 GitLab LDAP configuration; if `gitlab_ldap_enabled` is `true`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.

+    gitlab_ldap_active_directory: true

+This setting specifies if LDAP server is Active Directory LDAP server.

+    gitlab_allow_username_or_email_login: true

+If allow_username_or_email_login is enabled, GitLab will ignore everything after the first '@' in the LDAP username submitted by the user on login.

 ## Dependencies

 None.